 Employees can rate one another’s ideas in a non-biased way so you can get a full, honest picture of where you stand—as well as ideas about where you want to go!
 This type of employee engagement is actually a key characteristic of a high-performance culture.

 There is no hard and fast rule about when or how often leaders should assess organizational culture.
 Sometimes there are obvious signs that it’s time to take the pulse of your culture — high turnover, drops in productivity, etc. — other times, the signs are more nuanced.
 A rule of thumb is to set a cadence and track culture regularly.

 Why not start some conversations on ThoughtExchange to assess your organizational culture?
 It’s easy to get started and there are tons of tools to help you map out, schedule exchanges, set deadlines for submissions, and analyze results.
-Check out this short video explaining how modern leaders use ThoughtExchange to quickly gain unbiased, critical insights to assess their organizational culture.
+Learn how modern leaders use ThoughtExchange to quickly gain unbiased, critical insights to assess their organizational culture.
+Get in touch!